Fedir Shchus

-Fedir Shchus (Федір Щусь, 25 March 1893 – 30 June 1921; also spelled Fyodor Shuss) was a Ukrainian military commander (ataman) in the Revolutionary Insurgent Army of Ukraine during the Russian Civil War.
+Fedir Shchus (Федір Щусь; 25 March 1893 – 30 June 1921), also spelled Fyodor Shuss, was a Ukrainian sailor in the Imperial Russian Navy and, later, ataman in the Revolutionary Insurgent Army of Ukraine during the Russian Civil War.

 Biography

 Fedir Shchus was born into a poor peasant family in the small Ukrainian village of Dibrivka.
 In 1915 he was conscripted into the military service and enlisted in the navy as a seaman on the Ioann Zlatoust, a battleship in the Black Sea Fleet.
 He did a lot of sports in the Navy, was a champion in French boxing and wrestling, and knew jiu-jitsu well, he was able to defeat any opponent with a quick capture without much stress.

 He returned to his home town after the Revolution, where he established a partisan band known as the "Black Guards" in order to wage guerrilla warfare against the local nobility.
 Shchus believed that because of the abdication of Nicholas II, landowners no longer had any right to their lands, as the Tsarist legal system that upheld their private property no longer existed.

 Following the invasion of Ukraine by the Central Powers in April 1918, Shchus attended an insurgent congress at Taganrog, where it was decided that they would regroup in the Huliaipole Raion and go on the offensive against the Ukrainian State and the occupation forces.
 After the conference, he returned to wage guerrilla warfare against the occupation, harrying the occupation forces and carrying out punitive expeditions against Ukrainian collaborators.
 In July 1918, Shchus was defeated by the forces of the Austro-Hungarian Army that were occupying Dibrivka, forcing him to retreat into the region's dense forests to regroup.